ufjschool/ob-s14/drafts/final/religion+energy.md

 According to Catholic doctrine, when a person dies, that person’s soul is judged on the merit of his or her life and actions.
 If the soul was good, it gets an eternal reward in heaven; if it still needs some cleansing, it will be purified in purgatory; and if it was wicked, it will be sent to eternal punishment in hell.

 Fr.
 Anthony Eseke, the parochial vicar at St. Augustine Church and Catholic Student Center, said that Catholicism believes the soul will be judged in the afterlife, so it is unlikely that the souls of the dead are present on Earth.
-However, he said that hauntings and other visions may be caused by different spirits.
+However, hauntings and other visions may be caused by different spirits.

-“The church believes that, yes, there is a Holy Spirit, but it is also possible there are some other spirits who are out to harm human beings,” he said.
+“The church believes that, yes, there is a Holy Spirit," he said, "but it is also possible there are some other spirits who are out to harm human beings."

 This notion is what leads to the Catholic belief in possession and the practice of exorcism, which Eseke said is only for specially designated members of the Church’s clergy to perform.
-He said if such a case arises, however, the Church first conducts a lengthy and scientific investigation to rule out any natural causes.
+If such a case arises, the Church conducts a lengthy and scientific investigation to rule out any natural causes.

-While spirits and possessions are part of Catholic beliefs, Eseke said the notion of communicating with dead people is not encouraged among Catholics.
-He said followers need to be wary of anything that might lead them away from worship and towards temptation or the devil, and such practices have been grounds for excommunication in the past.
+Although spirits and possessions are part of Catholic beliefs, Eseke said the notion of communicating with dead people is not encouraged among Catholics.
+Followers need to be wary of anything that might lead them away from worship and towards temptation or the devil, and such practices have been grounds for excommunication in the past.

 “Christ is the ultimate miracle,” he said.
 “Every other thing that takes us away from Christ is not the right way to go.”

-While Christian history is filled with prophets who claimed to be able to make predictions and speak the word of God, Eseke noted that if a prophet is legitimate, the Holy Spirit will eventually validate him among the people, which is why so many prophecies take time to come true.
+Christian history is filled with prophets who claimed to be able to make predictions and speak the word of God, but Eseke noted if a prophet is legitimate, the Holy Spirit will eventually validate him among the people, which is why so many prophecies take time to come true.

 Overall, he said it is less of a concern to worry about experiencing the paranormal, and more important to worship Christ and stay focused on God.